MyNameIsTrez/grug/README.md

 You can find its test suite [here](https://github.com/MyNameIsTrez/grug-tests).

+`grug.c` contains an MIT license at the very bottom, so you don't need to copy the `LICENSE` file at the root of this project to your repository. `grug.h` has the same MIT license.

 ## Sections

 `grug.c` is composed of sections, which you can jump between by searching for `////` in the file:

+1. GRUG DOCUMENTATION
+2. INCLUDES AND DEFINES
-1. UTILS
+3. UTILS
-2. OPENING RESOURCES
+4. OPENING RESOURCES
-3. JSON
+5. JSON
-4. PARSING MOD API JSON
+6. PARSING MOD API JSON
-5. READING
+7. READING
-6. TOKENIZATION
+8. TOKENIZATION
-7. VERIFY AND TRIM SPACES
+9. VERIFY AND TRIM SPACES
-8. PARSING
+10. PARSING
-9. PRINTING AST
+11. PRINTING AST
-10. COMPILING
+12. COMPILING
-11. LINKING
+13. LINKING
-12. HOT RELOADING
+14. HOT RELOADING

 ## Small example programs